rocky-linux/documentation/contrib_templates/general_notes.md

 ## Process

   Detailed Process steps
-  Try a link to a footnote/reference secton here
+  Try a link to a footnote/reference section here

 ## Dependencies